embetrix/gpstrack/README.md

 # Gpstrack

-[gpstrack](http://github.com/embexus/gpstrack) is a geo-localization application written in C intended for Embedded-Linux plaftforms extended with a GPS module or dongle.
+[gpstrack](http://github.com/embexus/gpstrack) is a geo-localization application written in C intended for Embedded-Linux platforms extended with a GPS module or dongle.

 gpstrack uses [minmnea](https://github.com/cloudyourcar/minmea) library for parsing GPS/NMEA sentences.